Ilyo Point

 Location of Clarence Island in the South Shetland Islands.

 Clarence Island seen from northeast with (left to right) Cape Bowles, Istros Bay, Sugarloaf Island, Smith Cove, Kakrina Point, Kutela Cove and Cape Lloyd.

-Ilyo Point (нос Ильо, ‘Nos Ilyo’ \'nos 'i-lyo\ is the narrow rocky point projecting 600 m east-northeastwards from the east coast of Clarence Island in the South Shetland Islands, Antarctica.
+Ilyo Point (нос Ильо, ‘Nos Ilyo’ \'nos 'i-lyo\) is a narrow rocky point projecting 600 m east-northeastwards from the east coast of Clarence Island in the South Shetland Islands, Antarctica.
 It forms the south side of the entrance to Smith Cove.

 The point is named after the Bulgarian rebel leader Ilyo Voyvoda (Iliya Popgeorgiev, 1805-1898).